buhrmi/buhrmi/README.md

 I'm a web developer from Germany who enjoys [vlogging about VanLife](https://youtube.com/@stefanbuhrmester) and [putting on music festivals](https://twitch.tv/opendjbooth).

-I'm also the founder of [Shitcoin Swap](https://www.shitcoinswap.com), the world's greatest community of crypto traders.
+I'm also CEO and co-founder of [Shitcoin Swap](https://www.shitcoinswap.com), the world's greatest community of crypto traders.

 ## 2022 Portfolio